Apollos is only mentioned ten times in the New Testament, and it is from one of those mentions that we learn that he was an African born Israelite.

 “For ye are yet carnal: for whereas there is among you envying, and strife, and divisions, are ye not carnal, and walk as men?
 For while one saith, I am of Paul; and another, I am of Apollos; are ye not carnal?
 Who then is Paul, and who is Apollos, but ministers by whom ye believed, even as the Lord gave to every man?
 I have planted, Apollos watered; but God gave the increase.
 So then neither is he that planteth any thing, neither he that watereth; but God that giveth the increase.” – 1 Corinthians 3:3-7

 The early apostles did their best to stop denominations before they started to take root in the church.
-Paul refocused the attention from himself, Apollos, and others by letting them know that they should be focused on Christ and not the apostles that brought the gospel of Christ to them.
-Unfortunately, that has gone largely ignore by the church and there are now tons of denominations even though it is in opposition to scripture.
+Paul refocused the attention from himself, Apollos, and others back to The Most High by letting them know that they should be focused on Christ and not the apostles that brought the gospel of Christ to them.
+Unfortunately, that has gone largely ignored by the modern Church and there are now many denominations, even though it is in opposition to scripture.

 What Happened To Apollos?

 The last we hear of Apollos in scripture is a request from Paul to Titus to bring Apollos with him to see Paul (Titus 3:13).
-Unfortunately, we aren’t told if that ever happens or what happened to Apollos and his ministry after that.
+Unfortunately, we are not told if that ever happens or what happened to Apollos and his ministry after that.